 10. Shasta daisy

 These clump-forming perennials are best for cottage and informal gardens!
-When fully grown, shasta daisies have the prettiest white-petaled flowers with yellow centres.
+When fully grown, shasta daisies have the prettiest white-petaled flowers with yellow centers.

 11. Lambs’ ear